 Here’s some things we know about the recent ownership of Taymouth Castle.
 The castle was bought in 2005 from the McTaggart family, trading as Taymouth Castle Hotel Ltd, by Taymouth Group.
 This group was controlled by two men named French and Wellington.
 The price tag was £12million.
 There were a number of detail changes between 2005 and 2010, then in 2009 Taymouth group commenced insolvency proceedings.
 In 2010, FT property Holdings bought Taymouth Castle hotel Ltd, a title which may still have been held – without the castle – by the McTaggart family.
 In September 2010, Taymouth Estate Ltd was registered in Guernsey (it went into liquidation in May 2015).
 The new price tag was down to £7.9million.
 In 2010, the Dundee Courier reported that Meteor Assets Management was in discussions with KPMG, the administrators of Taymouth Castle about buying the 425 acre estate.
 In 2011, Taymouth Estate Ltd appears to have given the castle to Taymouth Castle Estates Ltd. This company gave Meteor Asset Management as its address.
 Local planning officials then confirmed that Meteor Asset had begun work on the castle.
 Meteor, it is reported, spent £23million developing the castle.
 By 2015, Taymouth Estate Ltd (now in liquidation) had sold a small element of the holding for £140,000 and in that year it transferred the remainder of the asset to Mount Two, the present owners, for £1.

 So, over a period of 10 years, Taymouth Castle has changed hands for radically reducing prices.
-One developer apparently spent £23million, only to sell the castle on at a £3million loss.
+One developer apparently spent £23million, only to sell the castle on at a loss of many £millions.
 Meanwhile, what of the extensive development referred to last year by Robin Barrasford?
 Well, we invite readers to go and take a look.
 You can walk around the pristine grounds and admire the closed but very lovely golf course.
 There are no signs, whatever, of current or even recent development.
 Perhaps it is all completed?
 Yet there are no advertisements, sales offices or indeed any signs of activity.
 A wing of the castle has indeed been upgraded, of which more in our next post (the builders have since also gone into liquidation), but this does not suggest that there exist units inside which could be bought and sold as functioning, let alone luxurious, new units.
 There is not the slightest sign at the site that there suites are for sale inside.

 What kind of businesses invest heavily in property then apparently spend a fortune on developing it, only to leave it empty for years on end?
 What kind of marketers or product have such a low profile?

 We have discovered that there appears to be a historical relationship between the ownership of the castle and the ownership of the adjacent Kenmore Hotel.
 Readers should go back to the picture on the Guardian article at the top of this piece.
 And from there, there are close links to properties across Scotland.
-This post has become a very long one, and so we will post more in two days if readers indicate that they would be interested to read more via Twitter or the comments facility below.
+This post has become a very long one, and so we will post more if readers indicate that they would be interested to read more via Twitter or the comments facility below.
 Believe us, there’s plenty more where all this came from…..